 - Serve immediately, or store in the refrigerator until ready to use.

-While you can mix vinaigrettes in a bowl with a whisk, I find that shaking them results in a more thorough emulsification – and gets the job done more quickly.
+- Shake for best results.
+While you can mix dressing in a bowl with a whisk, I find that shaking them results in a more thorough emulsification – and gets the job done more quickly.

 Storage

-This Japanese vinaigrette will keep in the fridge for up to 1 month.
+This Japanese-style dressing will keep in the fridge for up to 1 month.

-- Store in a sealed salad dressing shaker, Mason jar or Tupperware with a lid.
+- Store in a sealed salad dressing shaker, glass jar or storage container with a lid.

 - Separation will occur during storage.
 Just shake vigorously prior to serving.